 Our experimental investigation has shown that the first version of GCC gets starved when a TCP flow joins the bottleneck (see Fig. below (a)).
 Moreover, we have found that starvation also occurs when two coexisting GCC flows share a bottleneck (see Fig. below (b) (c)).

 To overcome these issues, we have proposed the adaptive threshold mechanism which sets the threshold used by the over-use detector.
 More details can be found in the following papers:

-Fig. below shows how rate flows dynamics along with one way delay variations are nicely set after the introduction of the adaptive threshold.
+Fig. below shows how rate flows dynamics along with one-way delay variations are nicely set after the introduction of the adaptive threshold.

-This paper investigates Skype Video in order to discover at what extent this application is able to throttle its sending rate to match the unpredictable Internet bandwidth while preserving resource for co-existing best-effort TCP traffic.
+This paper investigates Skype Video in order to discover at what extent this application is able to throttle its sending rate to match the unpredictable Internet bandwidth while preserving resources for co-existing best-effort TCP traffic.

 Skype is the most popular VoIP application with over 250 million userbase spread all over the world.
 It is important to study how skype reacts to packet losses in order to infer if a huge amount of skype calls can result in a congestion collapse.

 The figure shows the sending rate, the loss rate and the available bandwidth.
 It can be noticed that Skype adapts its sending rate when the available bandwidth decreases but this adaptation takes 40s, thus leading to high packet loss rates.